LGBTQ rights in Zimbabwe: Law regarding same-sex sexual activity

 Laws against same-sex sexual activity date back to 1891, when the British South Africa Company imposed the law used at the Cape of Good Hope on the region.
 Common law prohibitions include sodomy, defined as the "unlawful and intentional sexual relations per anum between two human males" as well as unnatural offences, defined as the unlawful and intentional commission of an unnatural sexual act by one person with another person.
 Section 11 of the Censorship and Entertainments Control Act, which provides that no person shall import, print, publish, distribute, or keep for sale any publication which is undesirable (defined as "indecent or obscene or is offensive or harmful to public morals or is likely to be contrary to public health") has been used to harass LGBTQ people and activists.

 In 1996, former President Canaan Banana was arrested based on accusations made during the murder trial of his former bodyguard, Jefta Dube, and found guilty of eleven charges of sodomy, attempted sodomy and indecent assault in 1998.
 He was sentenced to 10 years in prison, defrocked, and served 6 months in an open prison.

 Laws passed in 2006 criminalized any actions perceived as homosexual.
 The Zimbabwean Government has made it a criminal offense for two people of the same sex to hold hands, hug, or kiss.
 The "sexual deviancy" law was one of 15 additions to Zimbabwe's Criminal Code quietly passed in Parliament.
 The sections involving gays and lesbians are part of an overhaul of the country's sodomy laws.
 Before then, laws against sodomy were limited to sexual activity, and the revised law now states that sodomy is any "act involving contact between two males that would be regarded by a reasonable person as an indecent act".

 Recognition of same-sex relationships

 Zimbabwe does not recognise same-sex marriage or civil unions.
 In 2013, the Zimbabwe Constitution was amended to define marriage as being between a man and a woman.

 In May 2019, Mnangagwa's Cabinet approved amendments to Zimbabwean marriage law, which would ban both child marriages and same-sex marriages, lining it with the Constitution.

 Discrimination protections

 The Freedom of Information Act (2020) and the Cyber and Data Protection Act (2022) offer explicit protection based on sexual orientation regarding personal information.

 Gender identity and expression

 Gender marker change is not allowed.
 Section 18(2) of the Births and Deaths Registration Act allows for a change of first name by submitting an application to the Registrar General, providing evidence justifying the need for the change.
 The discretion granted to the Registrar General to approve name changes may prevent a name change based on gender identity.
+Activists such as Jordan Chanetsa have commented on the difficulty for transgender people to access legal work due to their gender not being reflected in their official documents.